robflop/megumin.love/README.md

 - Click!

       A maintenance mode that will route every request to a 503 page is also available.
-Simply pass ``--maintenance`` as node arg when launching the server.
+Simply pass "--maintenance" as node arg when launching the server.

 ### Adding new sounds